LunAI-dev/Pricing_Optimization/README.md

 # Pricing Optimization

-A predictive model for **dynamic room pricing**, engineered to optimize revenue while balancing occupancy and customer satisfaction.
+A predictive model for **dynamic room pricing**, engineered to optimize revenue while balancing occupancy.
-This experiment is part of my [Data Science Lab](https://github.com/LunAI-dev/data-science-lab) — a playground of applied ML and DL experiments where chaos meets logic.
+This experiment is part of my [Data Science Lab](https://github.com/LunAI-dev/data-science-lab); a playground of applied ML and DL experiments where chaos meets logic.

 ---

 ## ⚗️ Project Overview

 In the hospitality universe, pricing is deceptively complex: seasonal fluctuations, occupancy dynamics, and guest preferences interact in mysterious ways.
-Our mission: build a **machine learning system capable of suggesting optimal room prices dynamically**, adapting to simulated reality, and maximizing profit.

-Scientific questions explored:
 - How can historical booking patterns and occupancy rates inform pricing strategy?
 - Which variables exert the strongest influence on price?
 - Can we increase revenue while preserving occupancy and fairness?